lry127/SecureNetworkMessaging/README.md

    ```

-4. Writing handler class so that the knows how to handle calculation requests
+4. Writing handler class so that the server knows how to handle calculation requests

    ```java
    package us.leaf3stones.snm.demo.arithmetic;